-Okay, this healthy cauliflower shrimp fried rice recipe is one for the books.
+Okay, this healthy cauliflower fried rice recipe with shrimp is one for the books.

 If you haven’t tried fish sauce, it really does complete the recipe!
 I used extra.
 Just don’t smell it.

 Healthy Cauliflower Fried Rice Nutrition Info:

 Cauliflower is an excellent source of vitamin C, vitamin K, folate, pantothenic acid, and vitamin B6.
 It’s also low calorie, providing about 14 calories per 1/2 cup.
 Great low carb option!

 Shrimp: Protein-rich and 4 ounces of shrimp provides over 100% of the Daily Value for selenium, over 75% for vitamin B12, over 50% for phosphorous, and over 30% for choline, copper, and iodine.

 Selenium is an important antioxidant that helps fight damaging particles called free radicals, which damage cell membranes and DNA.
 Another antioxidant, called astaxanthin, provides the primary color pigment in shrimp, has been shown to help reduce inflammation, a known trigger of aging and disease.